 Prepare a copy of your passport

-You need an official passport that will still be valid during a period of at least three months after completion of the training you are applying for.
-If your passport does not comply with this requirement, your application will be discarded.
+You need a passport that will still be valid during a period of at least three months after completion of the training you are applying for.
 Prepare a scanned copy in PDF (not exceeding 2MB).

 Prepare your Employer Statement